About

 Phoenix and NINA do just that.

-Phoenix is a server made by Wildman Productions in hopes to re-enable people to be able to use old messagin' clients like AIM, MSN, WLM, etc.
+Phoenix is a server made by Wildman Productions in hopes to let people to be able to use old messagin' clients like AIM, MSN, WLM, etc. again.

-Now, if you want a server that's safer than others, (albeit less popular,) the best option you wanna go for is NINA.
+Now, if you want a server that's safer than others, the option you wanna go for is NINA.

-NINA is a server made by Escargot which is still in beta that also hopes to re-enable people to be able to use AIM.
+NINA is a server made by Escargot which is still in beta that also hopes to let people to use AIM again.

 Unfortunately, NINA requires you to send a 5$ or more donation first before you can use it.

-But don't think that that's just because they wanna take your money, I've been on their Discord server and accordin' to NINA's staff, they are many dollars in the hole from server hostin' fees, even with the donations.
+But don't think that that's just because they wanna take your money, accordin' to NINA's staff, they are many dollars in the hole from server hostin' fees, even with the donations.
+(That last part about donations may be disputable based on newly aquired information since the shutdown.
+The money may have actually been for cancer treatment in disguise.
+If you're gonna deceive, it's a good thing they atleast did somethin' good with the money.
+In any case, all is forgiven, IMO.)

-Even with the paywall, NINA still has 58 users online as of typin' this, and I'm one of them.
-(If you have AIM installed, send me a message!)
+Even with the paywall, NINA still has used to have, at a point, 58 508 users online, but with the shutdown, the number is much smaller, and unknown.
+Still, I'm one of them.
+(If you have AIM installed, and are usin' NINA somehow, send me a message!)

 If you want to use NINA but can't pay, you can always wait until after they release out of beta.

 After you pick a server, you'll need a client to connect to the server.
-NINA's wiki has a list of AIM Clients to download.
+NINA's (now shut down although preserved thanks to the IA) wiki has a list of AIM Clients to download.

-I use AIM version 5.0.2398 since...
-It's the first one I picked and it kinda looks nice.
+I use AIM version 5.0.2398, since...
+It's the first one I picked, it's the best for NINA, I think, and it kinda looks nice.

 Once you pick your client and server, the rest varies based on what server you use.
 Your server's website should have a guide on how to connect to it using the client.

 Oh yeah, and one more thing.
-You might wanna download and run AIM Tamer from Phoenix's website before startin' your AIM client, because there's a possibility that it may freeze your entire computer.
+You might wanna download and run AIM Tamer from Phoenix's website before startin' your AIM client, because there's a possibility that AIM may freeze your entire computer.

 Index